nasa/ow_simulator/oceanwaters/doc/setup_dev_env.md

 Prerequisites
 -------------

-OceanWATERS requires PLEXIL and ROS with Gazebo.
+OceanWATERS requires PLEXIL, ROS, and Gazebo.
 In the following instructions, we assume the default command shell is Bash.

 ### PLEXIL